 3. Enjoy Your Food – Tip number one is to not worry about overeating.
 Christmas is a time of joy and family and it is completely fine to have some yummy treats.
 Worrying about what you can eat or can’t eat can lead to a toxic relationship with food.

 4. Don’t skip meals – It may be tempting to skip breakfast or lunch the day after, but this will only make us hungrier and put our metabolism out of whack.
 It is best to start with a filling but healthy breakfast.
 Including a source of healthy fats such as avocado or eggs will keep you fuller for longer throughout the day.
 Of course, listen to your body and go about your normal day – if you’re hungry eat, if you’re not hungry then don’t.

 – Wholegrain toast, nut butter, and chia seeds

 5. Go for a Walk – Walking is a great way to stay active and get things moving after a big meal.
 You may not feel like getting straight back into an intense workout so a light walk can do the trick to keep your body moving.

 Merry Christmas everyone!
 Enjoy your time with friends and family and see you all in the New Year.

 “Fitness HQ for women is a boutique Women’s only 24/7 gym, in the heart of Albany.
-Services include a full service gym, small group fitness classes, personal training, supplements and infrared sauna.”
+Services include a full service gym, small group fitness classes, personal training and infrared sauna.”